Transferrin: Pathology

 Atransferrinemia is associated with a deficiency in transferrin.

 In nephrotic syndrome, urinary loss of transferrin, along with other serum proteins such as thyroxine-binding globulin, gammaglobulin, and anti-thrombin III, can manifest as iron-resistant microcytic anemia.

 Reference ranges

 An example reference range for transferrin is 204–360 mg/dL.
-Laboratory test results should always be interpreted using the reference range provided by the laboratory that performed the test.
+Laboratory test results should be interpreted using the reference range provided by the laboratory that performed the test.